top of page

 If your laptop or power bank has a removable battery, it must stay in your carry-on.

-Pro Tip: Use a TSA-approved electronics organizer to make screening faster — agents can instantly identify devices without unpacking your whole bag.
+Pro Tip: Use a TSA-friendly electronics organizer so officers can see devices without unpacking everything.

 4. Medications and Medical Devices

-Prescription pills and liquids (no volume limit if medically necessary)
+Prescription meds (pills & liquids — no size limit if medically necessary)

-Tip: Keep your meds in their original labeled containers to avoid confusion or questions.
+Tip: Keep medications in original labeled containers for faster screening.

 5. Sharp Objects, Tools & Sporting Gear